-Steak and Kidney pie, topped with crispy puff pastry and overflowing with succulent chunks of steak and kidney.
+I can’t think of anyone who doesn’t love a good pie!
+And this homemade steak and kidney pie, topped with crispy puff pastry and overflowing with succulent chunks of steak and kidney is one of the best!
 Served on a pile of fluffy mashed potatoes with juicy peas on the side – you are in for a treat!

 Homemade Steak and Kidney Pie

 I just love vegetables – if it wasn’t for the fact that I love meat too, I could become a vegetarian.
-This dish ticks all my boxes – juicy veggies and succulent chunks of steak and kidney, swimming in delicious gravy and covered with a layer of crispy puff pastry.
+This homemade steak and kidney pie ticks all my boxes – juicy vegetables and succulent chunks of steak and kidney, swimming in delicious gravy and covered with a layer of crispy puff pastry.

 My favourite bit is how the edges of the pastry are all crispy and golden and the middle has rested on the pie filling, causing the underside of the pastry to soak up some of the lovely meaty gravy.
 Yummy.

-This Steak and Kidney pie is so easy to put together and only takes an hour from start to finish.
+This homemade steak and kidney pie is so easy to put together and doesn’t take too long to make.
 I normally make a double batch of the filling and freeze half, so when I’m in a hurry I just have to defrost the filling in the microwave and cover with puff pastry and pop it in the oven for the ultimate homemade steak and kidney pie in half an hour.

 Also note how I haven’t crimped the edges of the pie – that’s not me being lazy, it’s because I love the extra bits of puff pastry that you can break off the sides!